 NightLight Art Activation took place on June 11th, 2021.
-Documentation of the event will be featured below.

 The aim of the NightLight art intervention was to invigorate the community amidst uncertain times.
 Little Malop Street in Central Geelong is home to many eclectic hospitality and specialty stores, alongside entertainment venues and bars who have sustained their businesses despite ongoing difficulties.
 Prior to the COVID-19 pandemic, the street has been a hub of vibrancy and cultural engagement in Geelong.
 This creative initiative symbolised resilience, optimism and support for the many businesses and broader community that have been impacted.